Blog

 Other Options After a Foreclosure in Georgia

 Although no one can guarantee how a new owner will proceed once the foreclosure process is complete, there are instances when new owners don’t demand that former owners relinquish possession of a home.
-Or, they might at least offer some compensation to a home’s former owners upon requesting that they move out.
+Alternatively, they might at least offer some compensation to a home’s former owners upon requesting that they move out.
 Examples of other options they may consider include the following:

 Cash for Keys Deal